appscode/blog/content/post/loki-setup-kubedb/index.md

 ## Install Promtail in Kubernetes

 For installing Promtail in Kubernetes, Promtail official helm chart is used.
 You'll find the helm chart [here](https://github.com/grafana/helm-charts/tree/main/charts/promtail).
-Promtail is deployed as a Kubernetes DaemonSet to every node for collecting the logs from that node.
+Promtail is deployed as a Kubernetes DaemonSet to collect logs from every node.

 ```bash
 helm repo add grafana https://grafana.github.io/helm-charts